Vietnam.vn - Nền tảng quảng bá Việt Nam

 After being dried and processed, the sedge fibers will be sent to dyeing kilns, then through weaving and edging workshops to become finished mats.
 This stage is mainly done by the hands of women in the village.
 To this day, this craft village still maintains its traditional values.

 Author Le Viet Khanh is a prestigious name in the Vietnamese Photography community.
-He has been "3 together" (eating, sleeping, living together) with the Northwest and Northeast ethnic minorities for almost the past 10 years.
+He has been "3 together" (eating, sleeping, and living together) with the Northwest and Northeast ethnic minorities for almost the past 10 years.
 His treasure trove of photos of landscapes and the Northern mountainous people is quite a solid asset.

 Author Le Viet Khanh